tshepang/blog/content/splitting strings.md

 same list as when we had this with a forgiving string.

-Anyways, the point is that for a lot of cases, probably a majority, when one wants to perform a string split, it\'s because they want to delimit it with spaces.
+Anyways, the point is that for a lot of cases, probably a majority, when one wants to perform a string split, it's because they want to delimit it with spaces.
 So, Python covers for that common use-case.
-That\'s a bit of [magic] ([justification]) one might take for granted, because it\'s not available in PHP and Java.
-I\'m here only going to show Java examples.
-PHP examples aren\'t that much different though.
+That's a bit of [magic] ([justification]) one might take for granted, because it's not available in PHP and Java.
+I'm here only going to show Java examples.
+PHP examples aren't that much different though.

 Here goes: